guanzo/algo-alias/README.md

 Turn an address like "7BZEUIEPHZGDK6E673DVOY6BVCCZC6YFAJ3QWROPBZK5XKGE5GUWDYZRUY" into "My Wallet".

-or an application like "Application 465818260" into "Algofi Manager App"
+or an application ID like "Application 465818260" into "Algofi Manager App"

+or application args like "dXA=" into "update prices"

 Before: